 If you’re that type that usually spends a considerable amount of your time in the pool or does activities that require immerging your fingers in water for too long, you must have noticed that each time you take your hands out of the water, your nails usually appears as if they’ve grown?

-Well, the truth is, what you’re seeing is as a result of a shrink skin and not an actual nail growth per se.
+Well, the truth is, what you’re seeing is a result of shrinking skin and not actual nail growth per se.
 And when this happens, it gives you this false illusion of a longer nail.
 But if left for some time, it goes back to normal.

 But why does this happens in the first place?
 Here’s the catch.

-The excess water already presents or trapped in the skin of your fingers then causes some part to swell than others.
-That’s precisely why your nails look wrinkled after swimming for a long time giving your nails that appearance of long nails.
+The excess water already presents or is trapped in the skin of your fingers then causing some parts to swell more than others.
+That’s precisely why your nails look wrinkled after using the swimming pool for a long time giving your nails that appearance of long nails.

 There’s absolutely nothing you can do if your skin shrinks probably after spending time in the pool or doing the dishes other than to wait for a while for it to get back to normal.